 Together we can find the answer.

-Reach out now and let’s see how I can support you to grow confident and perform better.
+Reach out now and let’s see how I can support you to improve your mental health, grow your confidence and, as a result, perform better in all areas of your life.

-In order to build your business or to perform better, you are going to have to do things which are difficult, scary or uncomfortable.
-So you’re never going to feel like it.
-We are only motivated to do things which feel good.
+In order to change your behaviour or perform better, you are going to have to do things that are difficult, scary or uncomfortable.
+So actually you’re never going to feel like it even though you want it.
+We are only motivated to do things that feel good.

-You think, “I know doing this will help me”, “I know it’s what I need to do” … then “I’ll make that phone call when I’ve…”
+You think, “I know doing this will help me”, “I know it’s what I need to do” … then comes the block … “I’ll make that phone call when I’ve…”

 “I’m not good enough.”

-You think these are excuses and tell yourself you should be able to …
+You have the drive and desire to do the thing you know would move you forward and so you think you are making excuses and tell yourself you should be able to …

-They are reasons you create to support your avoidance of danger.
-Your thoughts create feelings and your feelings create behaviour, your behaviour creates thoughts, which create feelings which create thoughts and on you go.
+Actually you are just trying to keep your self safe, to avoid feeling uncomfortable.
+They are the reasons and rationale you create to support your avoidance of danger.
+Unfortunately, your thoughts create feelings and your feelings create behaviour, your behaviour creates thoughts, which create feelings that create thoughts and on you go in the downward spiral.

-It is possible that you can deal with your conscious thoughts and change them and then a change in behaviour will follow.
+For some, it is possible to deal with conscious limiting thoughts and change them and then a change in behaviour will follow.
 This is the basis of therapies such as CBT.
-However, this is where you might be stuck.
+However, this is where some people might be stuck.
 You know what you think, you know what you feel and you know the behaviour you need to stop or adopt.
 But you just don’t get round to it.
+For some reason you just can’t make the change.

 Take for instance a subconscious fear of not getting it right.
 Imagine that you are an architect or a financial trader, a surgeon or a jet engineer – the impact of not getting it right could cost you millions of pounds or even someone’s life.
-So you will strive to get it right.
+So you will be motivated and strive to get it right.
 BUT you are driven by an away-from subconscious motivation.
-So whilst it may serve you in getting it right – it will cost you in mental, emotional and physical stress.
-It will feel like a struggle to do it, time will pass slowly and you may dread the time you will have to do it again.
+So whilst it may serve you in getting it right – it will deplete you in mental, emotional and physical stress.
+It will feel like a lot of effort to do it, time will pass slowly and you may dread the time you will have to do it again.

 Now think of something you love doing.
+Walking the dog, painting, sewing, playing with your kids, eating dinner with your partner.
 It feels easy, time passes quickly and you are motivated to do it again – in fact, you can’t wait.

-By identifying the subconscious fear, bringing it into the conscious mind, letting it go and transforming the fear (of not getting it right) into the towards motivation of a desire to get it right, you remove the stress.
+By identifying the subconscious fear, bringing it into the conscious mind, letting it go and transforming the fear (of not getting it right) into a towards-motivation of a desire to get it right, you remove the stress.
 The end result is the same – you get it right but the stress impact on your mental, emotional and physical state is removed.
+You are ‘in flow’.

 When you have a goal or a performance level you want to achieve and you remove the stress, you find yourself doing the everyday little things that you need to do to move forward and achieve your goal or improve your performance.